researchart/patterns/README.md

 - _Results_: the results seen when the authors apply the method.
 - _Future Work_: statements of what should follow on from this work.

-Further, we note that some artifacts are orders of magnitude slower to generate that others:
+Further, some artifacts are orders of magnitude slower to generate that others:

 - A good motivational statement might be written in a few hours/days;
 - But a good study might need months/years to complete.